Back to blog

 Legislation28.4.2026 5 min

-What specifically changed
+What concretely changed

-• The conditions for public holiday compensation depend on the duration of employment and the number of hours in previous weeks, no longer just the employment contract.
+• The conditions for public holiday compensation depend on the duration of employment and the number of hours worked in previous weeks, no longer just the employment contract.

 Why this is critical specifically in the cleaning industry

-Want to see Eemel One in action?
+Want to see Eemel ONE in action?

 In a 30-minute remote demo we walk through your cleaning company’s processes.